2024 Annual Report

 Bluesky Followers

-We championed coordinated age-friendly systems by working alongside the Age-Friendly Minnesota Council staff.
+We championed coordinated age-friendly systems by working alongside the Age-Friendly Minnesota Council and 3,400 Minnesotans to develop and launch Minnesota's Multisector Blueprint for Aging.

 40